-The last thing anyone wants during a vacation is to come down with a cold, the flu, or any over illness.
-It is easy to let your guard down while on vacation, but it is important to be mindful of these tips for staying healthy when traveling.
+The last thing anyone wants during a vacation is to come down with a cold, the flu, or any other illness.
+It is easy to let your guard down while on vacation, but it is important to be mindful of these health conscious travel habits.
 Staying as healthy as possible on vacation will only give you more energy to explore and enjoy yourself!

 The more of these tips you implement, the healthier you are bound to be during your vacation.
 Even if you just take a handful of these with you, your body will thank you in the long run!
 I know it isn’t easy, and you will just want to indulge the entire time, but try to be mindful that your body has needs too!